Colorado State vs. New Mexico Predictions, College Basketball BetMGM Promo Codes, & Picks - January 2

 Colorado State Performance Insights

-- The Rams average 84.7 points per game (21st in college basketball) while giving up 68.2 per contest (118th in college basketball).
-They have a +214 scoring differential overall and outscore opponents by 16.5 points per game.
+- The Rams are outscoring opponents by 16.5 points per game with a +214 scoring differential overall.
+They put up 84.7 points per game (21st in college basketball) and give up 68.2 per contest (118th in college basketball).

-- Colorado State comes out on top in the rebound battle by an average of 1.3 boards.
-It is grabbing 32.2 rebounds per game (342nd in college basketball) compared to its opponents' 30.9 per contest.

-- Colorado State makes 2.1 more threes per game than the opposition, 8.7 (76th in college basketball) compared to its opponents' 6.6.

-- The Rams rank third in college basketball with 112 points scored per 100 possessions, and 193rd in college basketball defensively with 90.3 points conceded per 100 possessions.
+- The Rams put up 112 points per 100 possessions (third in college basketball), while giving up 90.3 points per 100 possessions (193rd in college basketball).

-- Colorado State wins the turnover battle by 2.6 per game, committing 9.9 (47th in college basketball) while its opponents average 12.5.
+- Colorado State has won the turnover battle on average this season, committing 9.9 per game (47th in college basketball action) while forcing 12.5 (148th in college basketball).

 New Mexico Performance Insights

-- The Lobos are outscoring opponents by 17.3 points per game, with a +226 scoring differential overall.
-They put up 84.5 points per game (26th in college basketball) and give up 67.2 per outing (98th in college basketball).
+- The Lobos' +226 scoring differential (outscoring opponents by 17.3 points per game) is a result of putting up 84.5 points per game (26th in college basketball) while allowing 67.2 per outing (98th in college basketball).

-- New Mexico wins the rebound battle by an average of 6.1 boards.
-It grabs 41.5 rebounds per game (25th in college basketball) compared to its opponents' 35.4.
+- New Mexico ranks 25th in the country at 41.5 rebounds per game.
+That's 6.1 more than the 35.4 its opponents average.

-- New Mexico has committed 5.3 fewer turnovers than its opponents, averaging 10.5 (72nd in college basketball) while forcing 15.8 (15th in college basketball).
+- New Mexico has typically won the turnover battle this season, committing 10.5 per game (72nd in college basketball) while forcing 15.8 (15th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.